 4. Cyst wall composition

-Three Spiniferites species originally described in Reid 1974 (S. belerius, S. elongatus and S. delicatus) were measured for their cyst wall composition after isolation from Dee Estuary sediments (Figure 2).
-Additional species recorded by Reid in the Dee estuary sediments were also analyzed, including S. membranaceus, S. ?ramosus and S. ramosus, and compared with the only published spectrum of a Spiniferites species (S. pachydermus from the Benguela upwelling region; Bogus et al. 2014) (Figure 2).
+Three Spiniferites species originally described in Reid 1974 (Spiniferites belerius, Spiniferites elongatus and Spiniferites delicatus) were measured for their cyst wall composition after isolation from Dee Estuary sediments (Figure 2).
+Additional species recorded by Reid in the Dee estuary sediments were also analyzed, including Spiniferites membranaceus, Spiniferites ?ramosus and Spiniferites ramosus, and compared with the only published spectrum of a Spiniferites species (Spiniferites pachydermus from the Benguela upwelling region; Bogus et al. 2014) (Figure 2).
 Five other morphologically unclassified species of Spiniferites were recorded and analyzed (Figure 3).
 In all cases, a single specimen was analyzed.
 As such, intraspecific variability was not assessed.
 However, it is expected that specimens of the same species will show similar spectra if they come from the same locality, as was demonstrated in previous studies (e.g. Mertens et al., 2015a).

 All of the cyst walls are composed of a complex biopolymer, likely carbohydrate-based, that is broadly consistent with other published spectra from the same order (Gonyaulacales) (Bogus et al. 2014, Mertens et al. 2015b).
 Due to the complexity of the biopolymer it was not possible to definitively assign each of the IR bands.
 However, the differences in the intensity and position of bands in the cyst walls of the different Spiniferites species reflect more general variability in dinosporin composition (Figure 4).

 For all specimens (Figures 2 and 3), the region between 3600–3000 cm-1 showed a broad absorption with a maximum ~3250 cm-1 (OH stretch).
 Absorptions in the 3000–2775 cm-1 region (CH stretching; IR band region I) were characterized by two IR bands at 2925 cm-1 and 2860 cm-1.
 These absorptions are present in all specimens and reflect the contribution of CH2 and CH3 groups.
 The related absorptions at 1420 cm-1 and 1370 cm-1 (CH bending; IR band region III) are also present in all spectra.
 Additional weaker absorptions in IR band region III (e.g., 1320 cm-1 and 1280 cm-1) likely reflect C-OH deformation and C-O stretching.
 Absorptions between 1850–1500 cm-1 (IR band region II) are characteristic of C=C (1600 cm-1) and C=O (1705 cm-1 and 1640 cm-1) stretching, and are variable in both their presence and strength between the specimens.
-For example, the absorption at 1705 cm-1 is absent in the spectrum of S. belerius, but this IR band region contains the strongest absorption (1600 cm-1) in the entire spectrum of S. delicatus (Fig. 2), which influences its position in Figure 4.
+For example, the absorption at 1705 cm-1 is absent in the spectrum of Spiniferites belerius, but this IR band region contains the strongest absorption (1600 cm-1) in the entire spectrum of Spiniferites delicatus (Fig. 2), which influences its position in Figure 4.
 The absorptions between 1185–1030 cm-1 (IR band region IV) represent C-O stretching and the deformation vibrations of sugar rings at 1160 cm-1 (C-O-C asymmetric vibration), 1110 cm-1 (glucose ring stretching), 1080, 1060, 1040 and/or 1030 cm-1 (C-O stretching), as well as skeletal ring vibrations and the anomeric region (900–650 cm-1).
 The series of absorptions in IR band region IV provide a strong argument that a carbohydrate, probably with a β-glycosidic linkage (Pandey 1999; Kačuráková & Wilson 2001), forms the backbone of Spiniferites dinosporins, consistent with previous data for species from the order Gonyaulacales (Versteegh et al. 2012; Bogus et al. 2014; Mertens et al. 2015b).